MadsSRasmussen/proxy/README.md

 ## Contributing

 The package uses the `Deno.test` test-runner.
+The following command is used for

-To run the tests, simply run:
+testing:

 ```bash
 deno task test